How To Deploy an Indra Node¶

 https://indra.example.com (we’ll call this url

 First step: get a server via AWS or DigitalOcean or hardware at home.
-For best results, use the most recent LTS version of Ubuntu.
+For best results, use the most recent LTS version of Ubuntu & make sure it has at least 32GB of disk space.
 If using DigitalOcean, make sure you toggle on the VPC network when instantiating a droplet.
 Note this new server’s IP address (we’ll call it

 $SERVER_IP).
 Make sure it’s able to connect to the internet via ports 80, 443, 4221, and 4222 (no action required on DigitalOcean, Security Group config needs to be setup properly on AWS).